lekhrajdinkar/solution-engineer/01_aws/08_Analytics/02_Redshift_OLAP.md

 ## 3. Cluster architecture
 - Cluster => **leader Node** => **compute Node** => 1000s of **spectrum**
   - performance `(10x)`, than other data warehouses and athena
+  - leader node receives queries from client applications, parses the queries, and develops query execution plans
+  - coordinates the parallel execution of these plans with the compute nodes
+  - Aggregates the intermediate results
 - **parallel query engine**
   - run complex SQL
   - faster-joins